 by Regina Cutter Edwards

-Butterflies are cold-blooded, which means they do not regulate their own body temperature, they depend a lot on their environment.
-A butterfly can fly when temperatures are around 60-100°F, but their body temperature must be at least 85°F. This is the reason butterflies often bask in the sun, to increase their body temperatures.
-In the fall, when temperatures begin to get cooler, butterflies have to find a safe place to overwinter.
-It is at this time they seam to disappear.
+Butterflies are cold-blooded, which means they do not regulate their body temperature; they depend on their environment.
+A butterfly can fly when temperatures are around 60-100°F, but its body temperature must be at least 85°F. To increase their body temperatures, butterflies often bask in the sun.
+They must find a safe place to overwinter when outside temperatures get colder in the fall.
+It is when they seem to disappear.
 So where do they go?

 Diapause is a form of hibernation in the insect world.
 It occurs when the juvenile hormone, which is triggered by light and/or temperature, decreases in the butterfly.
-The butterfly enters an inactive state, metabolism slows down and feeding and reproductive behavior ceases.
-This occurs on a predictable cycle and begins before the unfavorable environmental conditions, such as cold weather.
+The butterfly enters an inactive state, metabolism slows down, and feeding and reproductive behavior cease.
+Diapause occurs on a predictable cycle and begins before unfavorable environmental conditions, such as chilly weather.
 The butterfly will come out of diapause when environmental conditions again become favorable.
 The Monarch butterfly, although it migrates, stays in a diapause state while in Mexico overwintering.

-Butterflies in the adult stage of their life cycle that do not migrate will stay in the same location throughout winter.
-They will find a small crack or crevice in a rock, tree, or a building to squeeze into for protection from wind and predators.
+In the adult stage of their life cycle, butterflies that do not migrate will stay in the same location throughout winter.
+They will find a small crack or crevice in a rock, tree, or building to squeeze into for protection from wind and predators.
 To prevent freezing, insects produce an anti-freeze compound in their bodies that prevents ice from forming in their hemolymph (insect blood).
 On a sunny day, if their body temperature gets warm enough, it is possible to see a butterfly in the middle of winter.
-The Mourning Cloak, Question Mark, and Comma are a few of the butterflies that will stick around during the winter months.
+The Mourning Cloak, Question Mark, and Comma are a few butterflies that will stick around during winter.
 Overwintering butterflies are usually angle-winged butterflies and are a dark color.

-Many butterflies, such as swallowtails and some whites and sulphurs overwinter in the pupa stage.
-They are usually the species that feed on woody host plants and the chrysalises have a silk harness that is attached in the middle of the chrysalis to the twig.
-This extra silk thread is for extra support from the winter winds.
-It is also not uncommon to find a chrysalis underneath leaf litter in the spring, so be careful when cleaning out the flower beds in the spring.
+Many butterflies, such as swallowtails, some whites, and sulphurs, overwinter in the pupa stage.
+They are usually the species that feed on woody host plants, and the chrysalises have a silk harness that is attached in the middle of the chrysalis to the twig.
+This extra silk thread is for additional support from the winter winds.
+It is also common to find a chrysalis underneath leaf litter, so be careful when cleaning the flower beds in the spring.

-There are some butterflies that are capable of making it through winter while they are in the larval stage.
-The Viceroy butterfly, for example, will overwinter in a curled up leaf of the host plant.
-The caterpillar enters diapause and the body functions slow down and the caterpillar ceases to eat until favorable environmental conditions return.
+Some butterflies can make it through winter while in the larval stage.l stage.
+The Viceroy butterfly, for example, will overwinter in a curled-up leaf of the host plant.
+The caterpillar enters diapause, and the body functions slow down, and the caterpillar ceases to eat until favorable environmental conditions return.
 The Baltimore Checkerspot is another butterfly that overwinters as a caterpillar; it hibernates at the base of plants in leaf litter.

 The Banded Hairstreak is one type of butterfly that overwinters as an egg.
-The eggs are laid on the leaves of their host plants; Hickory, Walnut, or Oak and will hatch in the spring.
-The Poling’s Hairstreak is a butterfly that lays eggs singly on twigs and they overwinter.
-The Karner Blue butterfly is another example of butterfly that overwinters as an egg.
-There really are not many butterflies that go through winter as an egg but it does occur.
+The eggs are laid on the leaves of their host plants (i.e., Hickory, Walnut, or Oak) and will hatch in the spring.
+The Poling’s Hairstreak is a butterfly that lays eggs singly on twigs and overwinters.
+The Karner Blue butterfly is another butterfly that overwinters as an egg.
+Not many butterflies go through winter as an egg but it does happen.

 Life Cycle of Butterflies

-The life cycle of butterflies is amazing, and butterflies have the ability to successfully survive winter in all stages of their life.
-The next winter you are walking outside in the cold, think of the lovely butterflies that are hibernating nearby and are waiting for the warm weather.
-It will give you another wonderful reason to look forward to spring.
+The life cycle of butterflies is fantastic, and butterflies have the ability to survive winter in all stages of their life.
+In winter, when you are walking outside in the cold, think of the lovely butterflies hibernating nearby and waiting for the warm weather.
+It will give you another great reason to look forward to spring.